SuperAudric/AudricTogetherProject/README.md

 - Screen Handler -
     Draws each frame and moves sprites around as instructed.
 - Map Handler -
-    Defines and stores the map grid, and keeps track of where each entity is.
+    Defines, creates and stores map tiles and grids of map tiles.
+May add the generator to this file too.
 - Map Generator? -
     Generates the map at the start of each floor from either a set or randomized seed.
 - Entity Handler -